gkim65/loc-gsopt/notes.md

 need to add in the windows plot from vedant's code!

 # april 16, 2025
+Things I did
-added automatic don't update the txt files added seeded
+- added automatic don't update the txt files
+- added seeded
+- cleaned up a good amount of todos and other things
+- I think the simplex choosing algorithm works, I just need to prove it agressively that it chooses better than random ok now need todo experiments several tings I can do: make GA (I think theres a scipy thing for this) Might just run